janettem/Full-Stack-Open-2021/README.md

 Create an application, in which one can look at data of various countries.
 The country to be shown is found by typing a search query into the search field.
 If there are over 10 countries that match the query, then the user is prompted to make their query more specific.
 If there are ten or fewer countries, but more than one, then all countries matching the query are shown.
 When there is only one country matching the query, then the basic data of the country, its flag and the languages spoken there, are shown.
 When the names of multiple countries are shown on the page there is a button next to the name of the country, which when pressed shows the view for that country.
 Add to the view showing the data of a single country, the weather report for the capital of that country.

 ## Part 3
-### Phonebook Backend
+### Phonebook Backend and Phonebook Full Stack
 Implement a server that returns phonebook entries.
 Implement a page to show the time of the request and the number of entries in the phonebook.
 Implement the displaying, adding, and deleting of a phonebook entry.
 Add the morgan middleware.
 Configure it to log the tiny configuration and the data sent in requests.
+Make the backend work with the frontend from the previous part.
+Deploy the backend to the internet, for example to Heroku.
+Generate a production build of your frontend, and add it to the internet application.

 ## Part 7
 ### Routed Anecdotes